jchip/create-my-card/README.md

 Each line can be a string or an object.

+- If it's a string, then it's used directly to render the line.

-The object follow this format:
+- If it's an object, then it should follow this format:

 ```js
       {